 Every parent’s primary concern is protecting their children from harm, a responsibility made increasingly difficult in a world fraught with myriad dangers.
 This challenge becomes even more daunting when one recognizes the many perils lurking within one’s home sweet home.

-In an effort to help families make their homes as safe as possible, SafeHome.org conducted its second annual study of more than 1,000 parents.
+In an effort to help families make their homes as safe as possible, SafeHome.org conducted its latest annual study of more than 1,000 parents.
 Our research revealed their top childproofing tactics and home safety concerns, and here are some of the key findings:

 When asked which areas of the home were most and least dangerous, 95 percent cited children's bedrooms as a safe spot, and nearly two-thirds concurred that the garage is a highly hazardous spot for kids.